Setting prices is an ongoing battle.

 Pricing Problem #1: Chasing Competitors to the Bottom

-I’d like to challenge the belief that people buy on price alone because it simply isn’t true.
+I want to challenge the belief that people buy on price alone because it simply isn’t true.

 People will pay more if you can show them why they should.